Markus163/My-places/README.md

 You can set a route to a place in the app.

-In this project I used Realm, MapKit, the interface was developed in Storyboard.
+In this project I used Realm, MapKit, dependence with CocoaPods (Cosmos), the interface was developed in Storyboard.

 ![Simulator Screen Shot - iPhone 11 - 2022-12-02 at 18 19 48](https://user-images.githubusercontent.com/106093762/205344186-14a50c4a-2e6d-4f9e-abf0-baed529ac111.png)